RuiqianLuo/quant-alpha-project/README.md

 This project is intentionally modest in scope.
 Important limitations include:

-- the included example dataset is synthetic
 - the first real-data downloader uses a fixed ticker universe
 - the first real-data downloader does not address survivorship bias
+- the free Alpha Vantage endpoint provides only compact recent history
 - the free Alpha Vantage endpoint does not provide adjusted-close or corporate-action fields
+- `adjusted_close` is currently retained for compatibility and is set equal to `close`
 - there is no benchmark-relative evaluation yet
 - there is no survivorship-bias handling or delisting treatment
 - there is no corporate actions pipeline beyond simple column handling
 - there is no sector-neutralization, risk model, or optimization layer
 - the backtest assumes simple close-to-close returns and simplified trading costs
-- the current demos are useful for illustrating the research workflow, not for making investment claims
+- the current outputs are useful for illustrating a research workflow, not for making investment claims

 ## Future Improvements

 Reasonable next extensions for the project include:

-- replace the synthetic demo file with a realistic historical U.S. equity dataset
+- replace the compact free-endpoint history with a richer historical dataset
 - add benchmark and universe definitions
 - add sector or industry classifications
 - test factor rank IC and other predictive diagnostics